DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 .. note:: The screenprinting on the board may make it hard to see which pins are 18 and 19, they may not be aligned exactly.
 Count the pins if you need to to make sure that you are using the correct ones.

-Duinopeak ESP8266 WiFi Expansion Board
+Duinopeak ESP8266 WiFi Expansion Board X
 ========================================

 This board is designed as an expansion/prototyping board as well as a WiFi board.
 Tinkerers that want the extra space on the board to solder your experiments can have a party on the PCB!
 The only caveat with this board is that it cannot easily be connected in "passthrough mode" if you needed to use the Arduino to test a direct connection to the onboard ESP8266.
 It does not like the USB cable connected at the same time as a signal is on the Tx/Rx pins.
 This is a minor issue and does not affect normal operation since you won't have anything connected to the USB port.